Kyphoplasty in Denver, Colorado

 Kyphoplasty is a procedure used to repair damaged vertebrae and help them regain their former shape.
 Such damage is typically caused by a vertebral fracture, cancer treatment, or osteoporosis, all of which can lead to intense pain and limited mobility.

-The interventional radiologists at Minimally Invasive Procedure Specialists provide kyphoplasty procedures at our office in Denver, CO.
+The interventional radiologists at Minimally Invasive Procedure Specialists provide kyphoplasty procedures at our office in Denver.
 Learn more about kyphoplasty and schedule your consultation with MIPS Center today.

 What’s the Difference Between Vertebroplasty and Kyphoplasty?